SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 Our chosen duty cycle is shorter than those used in several prior systems, including the 12-minute sampling interval in the Electronically Activated Recorder (EAR) \cite{Macbeth_Bruni_De_La_Robbins_Chiarello_Montag_2022}, the 3-minute interval used in AWARE \cite{noauthor_undated-aware_framework}, and continuous audio recording employed in recent smartwatch-based systems \cite{Liang2023-gi}.
 One motivation for adopting a shorter duty cycle was to better capture short interactions while simultaneously improving privacy and minimizing resource consumption.
 For example, if a 3-minute interval similar to AWARE had been used, our system would have missed 537 interactions shorter than 3 minutes that were successfully detected during real-world deployments (Section~\ref{on_watch_perf_real_world}).
+On the other hand, selecting a much shorter duty cycle, such as less than 1 minute, may not be feasible in practice because the operating system can throttle frequent scheduled background tasks.
+Specifically, Android documentation \cite{AlarmManager} notes that, under normal system operation, such scheduled triggers are not dispatched more than about once per minute, and this interval can be substantially longer in low-power idle modes, such as around 15 minutes.

 Finally, the short recording duration itself was intentionally selected to further enhance user privacy and reduce resource consumption.
 In comparison, the AWARE framework records 1 minute of audio per cycle \cite{noauthor_undated-aware_framework}, and EAR records 30 or 50 seconds of audio \cite{Mehl_2017_EAR}, whereas some recent systems rely on continuous recording \cite{Liang2023-gi}.
 By contrast, our approach limits both the duration and frequency of audio capture while retaining sufficient temporal resolution for reliable interaction detection.